Get award-winning cover with more benefits and up to 80% of eligible vet bills reimbursed. Find out about your cover options.Get a quick quote

-The Labrador Retriever (known simply as the Labrador) is the most popular breed of dog in Australia, New Zealand, the UK, the USA and Canada.
-Bred originally as gun dogs, today’s Labrador is famous for its roles as assistance dogs for visually impaired and autistic people, detection & screening dogs, therapy dogs and law enforcement dogs.
+The Labrador Retriever (known simply as the Labrador or “Lab”) has long held the title of the most popular breed of dog in Australia, as well as in New Zealand, the UK, the USA and Canada.
+Bred originally as a gun dog, today’s Labrador is famous for its roles as an assistance dog for visually impaired and autistic people, and as a detection & screening dog, therapy dog and law enforcement dog.
+It is widely regarded as being one of the smartest breeds of dog.

-Labradors vary widely, but they are generally quite large and muscular with a short, dense, water-repellent coat, a broad head, brown or hazel eyes, strong jaws, a medium muzzle, and an “otter tail” which is thick at the base and narrower at the tip.
-There are three main colour varieties in Golden Retrievers: black, yellow, and chocolate, and occasionally all three can be present in the same litter.
+Labradors vary widely in appearance, but they are generally quite large and muscular with a short, dense, water-repellent coat, a broad head, strong jaws, a medium muzzle, and an “otter tail” which is thick at the base and narrower at the tip.
+Their brown or hazel eyes have a kindly, intelligent and gentle expression.
+There are three main colour varieties in Labradors: black, yellow, and chocolate, and occasionally all three can be present in the same litter.

 Average shedders, Labradors are easy to groom.
 It is recommended that they are brushed regularly with a firm bristle brush, especially in the undercoat, and are bathed only when necessary.